mouseless/json-concepts/buildrjs/specs/01-basics/02-variables.md

 # Variables

-> TODO don't mention concepts yet, because concepts come after variables now...!!11!
+> TODO don't mention concepts yet, variables are right hand expressions, because concepts come after variables now...!!11!

 `$` is used to indicate a variable.
 A variable is a key variable when it is on the key part, and a value variable when it is on the value part.
-Since concepts are basically key variables, we will use variable only for value variables.
+Since concepts are basically key variables, we will use variable to refer to value variables.

 Below `$service` and `$parameter` are concepts, but `$type` is a variable.